clirdlf/ndsa.org/conference/conference.md

 Registration is forthcoming in summer 2025.

 ### Call for Proposals
-The 2025 Digital Preservation Call for Proposals will be distributed to the community in June 2025.
+The 2025 Digital Preservation Call for Proposals is now open and will close on July 7, 2025 at 11:59 p.m.
+Eastern Time.
+For more information or to submit a proposal, visit the [conference proposal webpage](https://ndsa.org/conference/digital-preservation-virtual-2025/cfp/).
+Presenters will be notified of their acceptance in late July.
 <!--
  [You can view the CFP here.](/conference/digital-preservation-2023/cfp/)-->